Article sponsored by

 It’s creative.
 It’s available.
 And it’s a great way to boost your skills for later use, when Canada’s hiring climate, like, chills out a bit.

-We aren’t letting these frightening numbers stop us.
-Baby boomers can call us whatever they want, but we’re go-getters.
-We chase after our dreams and we don’t settle for less (or at least when we do, we are already thinking ahead to what’s next).
+Plus, we aren’t letting the coronavirus set us back.
+We’re go-getters.
+We’ll chase after our dreams and we won’t settle for less (or at least when we do, we’re already thinking ahead to what’s next).